Trump's final trade jab may be tariffs on Vietnamese goods - experts | MarketScreener

 The Treasury's long-delayed currency report, published Dec.
 16, concluded that Vietnam, along with Switzerland, had exceeded all three of its thresholds for currency manipulation during the year ending June 30.

 Both countries had foreign exchange market interventions and global current account surpluses exceeding 2% of gross domestic product (GDP), and a $20 billion-plus trade surplus with the United States.
+(Graphic: Vietnam's growing trade surplus with the U.S., https://graphics.reuters.com/USA-TRADE/VIETNAM/jznvnqjjgpl/chart.png)

 The designation adds fuel to the USTR's Section 301 investigation into Vietnam's "acts, policies, and practices that may contribute to the undervaluation of its currency," hurting U.S. commerce.
 The USTR has Dec.
 28-29 public hearings https://www.govinfo.gov/content/pkg/FR-2020-11-25/pdf/2020-26063.pdf on the investigation and a second one into whether Vietnamese manufacturers use illegally harvested timber.